 The tool is able to record what (which product, communication message, etc.) participants are looking at, in what order and for how long.

-The system works basically the same in both cases, with the eye camera recording the position and movement of the pupil using infrared light emitted by the eye camera.
+The system works basically the same in both cases, with the eye tracker recording the position and movement of the pupil using infrared light emitted by the eye tracker.
 Therefore, each measurement starts with a so-called calibration, whereby the device is adjusted to the position of the participant's eyes, thus ensuring the accuracy of the measurement.

 Areas of use